 I have discussed below some of the motherboards and their link with the standoffs like ATX which are the main components of a motherboard.
 So let’s begin with the MicroATX.

 MicroATX stands for micro-ATX.
 Small-sized computers can use this motherboard.
 It has a smaller size than standard ATX, and also it has fewer connectors.

 Smaller computers can benefit from Mini ITX, which stands for mini-its.
 The size is about 40mm x 40mm x 40mm.
 You will see the size of this motherboard when you remove it from the computer casing.
 Mini ITX has its standoff type.

 The mini tower is a particular type of motherboard, and portable personal computers use it.
 For example, netbooks usually use this type of battery.

 Standard ATX is the most common type of motherboard.
 Both desktop and laptop computers use it.

 5. Mini PCI Express

-For computers with very little power, mini PCI Express motherboards are the latest type of motherboard.
+For computers with very little power, mini PCI Express motherboards are the latest type.
 It has a smaller form factor, and the maximum power consumption is 7.5W.